 Mr. Green updated the status of the 457(b) Roth option.
 It is being revised and on track to be active for pay period June 14 –June 27, which corresponds to the July 10, 2015 pay cycle.
 The Deferred Compensation team is working with the PHRST payroll team and Fidelity to implement.
 Mr. Green added that there are areas of improvements that can be made, and he is working with PHRST to complete a data scrub prior to the implementation.

 Mr. Kimmel added that Baker Tilly has sent engagement letters to OST for review and signature.
-Mr. Kimmel added that the Auditor of Accounts has received proposals for 457(b) auditor and will review on March 19, -2015 to make selection.
+Mr. Kimmel added that the Auditor of Accounts has received proposals for 457(b) auditor and will review on March 19, 2015 to make selection.

 DEFERRED COMPENSATION CONSULTANTS